HenrikErlandsson/CSci/Architecture.md

 Motivation:

-* extract code so it can be unit tested
+* extract code so it can be unit tested (required by Crash-Fast)
 * separate pure logic from side effects

 Reason: